 What about Dr. Kogan / Spectre?

 Dr. Kogan (aka Spectre) was a professor at the University of Cambridge at the time when both Michal and David were students there.
 Dr. Kogan and his students obtained access to myPersonality data for their academic projects in 2013 and 2014.
-He was asked to delete the data in 2014 and provided assurances to Cambridge University both that he did so and that he never used it in his activities with SCL or Cambridge Analytica.
+He was asked to delete the data in 2014 and provided assurances to University of Cambridge both that he did so and that he never used it in his activities with SCL or Cambridge Analytica.

 Was there a “leak” of data from the myPersonality database?

-In April 2018, it was brought to our attention that one of the scholars who had access to our data (a professor at a prestigious American university) put their login credentials in a file intended to be shared with their students on Github, an online code repository.
+In April 2018, it was brought to our attention that one of the scholars who had access to our anonymized data (a professor at a prestigious American university) put their login credentials in a file intended to be shared with their students on Github, an online code repository.
 However, the file was publicly available on the Internet, which is clearly a breach of the terms that academics agreed to when requesting a collaboration with myPersonality.
 Once we learned of this, we closed their account.

 In nine years of academic collaborations, this is the only such instance where something like this has occurred. myPersonality collaborators have published more than 100 social science research papers on important topics that advance our understanding of the growing use and impact of social networks.
 We believe that academic research benefits from the properly controlled sharing of anonymized data among the research community.